boko-marc/boko-marc/README.md

 ---
 *   🌍  I work remotely.
+*     🔭 Currently diving into Type script and Nest js.
 - 🎓 I have a Bachelor's degree in Applied Mathematics and Computer Science.

 - 🎓 I have  a Coding Academy Certification in   software Enginner at EPITECH Benin [Epitech] Bénin (https://epitech.bj)